 - He has directed the American Association of Neurological Surgeons' national course on minimally invasive neurosurgery for the past 18 years.

-In an effort to develop sophisticated new surgical instruments and safer surgical approaches, Dr. Cohen is building a new Minimally Invasive Neurosurgery Laboratory at Boston Children's.
+In an effort to develop sophisticated new surgical instruments and safer surgical approaches, Dr. Cohen established a new Minimally Invasive Neurosurgery Laboratory at Boston Children's.
 He has also established a research fellowship focusing on minimally invasive neurosurgery.

 Leadership roles and honors